milesnature/html-notes/README.md

 The id of each category will be used for the name of each respective note category.
 Hence, the capitalization.
 The same is true for the directories.

 Once the index file has loaded, the site will check for a locally stored passphrase.
 If one is not found, a prompt will persist until one is entered.
 Javascript will decrypt any encrypted sections and the site will be ready.

+Unencrypted notes will have a pink background when useEncryption is enabled.
+Edit the note from the browser and save to encrypt it.
+The passphrase in session storage is used to encrypt.

+Why are the notes being added to localStorage?
+Experimentation with offline use.

 ### What inspired this specific implementation?